abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

-As part of the ethos and flavor of Ajahn Chah's training, the development of the khanti pāramī was strongly encouraged so we would have a good, solid foundation in our practice—a foundation that helped to steady us despite the changing circumstances and conditions of our lives.
+As part of the ethos and flavor of Ajahn Chah's training, the development of the khanti pāramī was strongly encouraged so we would have a good, solid foundation in our practice---a foundation that helped to steady us despite the changing circumstances and conditions of our lives.